Salsola tragus: Salsola management and soil rehabilitation

 In disturbed sites with no topsoil and therefore few or no mycorrhizae, the Salsola population may remain dominant for over a decade.
 To speed the recovery, it is better to add rich topsoil with plenty of organic material and mycorrhizae than to attack the Salsola population.
-However, it is important not to regard the ecological interrelationships too simplistically; in some cases the presence of the healthy weed plants on a harsh site without mycorrhizae actually seems to facilitate the succession of grass better than where a mycorrhizal inoculum had reduced the population of the Salsola.
-The assumed competitive effect of the Kali should be assessed and monitored in each case.
-Furthermore, of course, where degraded soil is effectively barren, Kali is better as a pioneer population than simply leaving the soil completely barren.
+However, it is important not to regard the ecological interrelationships too simplistically; in some cases, the presence of the healthy weed plants on a harsh site without mycorrhizae actually seems to facilitate the succession of grass better than where a mycorrhizal inoculum had reduced the population of the Salsola.
+The assumed competitive effect of the Salsola should be assessed and monitored in each case.
+Furthermore, of course, where degraded soil is effectively barren, Salsola is better as a pioneer population than simply leaving the soil completely barren.
 Salsola grows best on sandy or at least loose-surfaced soil, so it might pay better to rake the soil to encourage plant growth for a few years until its presence has mitigated the conditions.

 A counterproductive attempt at rangeland restoration in Idaho.
-After a wildfire, only Kali tragus grew in the arid, saline clay soil, providing minimal forage for livestock and wildlife.
+After a wildfire, only Salsola tragus grew in the arid, saline clay soil, providing minimal forage for livestock and wildlife.

 Another factor to bear in mind in dealing with Salsola is grazing or, more particularly, overgrazing.
 In regions where competitive vegetation is present together with the Salsola, overgrazing may favour the weed, while managing the grazing intensity to favour the desired plants may be the most economical, and in the long term, the most effective way of dealing with its overgrowth.
-A good example was in controlling troublesome Kali on Bighorn Sheep Winter Ranges in Jasper National Park by proper management of grazing intensity.
+A good example was in controlling troublesome Salsola on Bighorn Sheep Winter Ranges in Jasper National Park by proper management of grazing intensity.